matijs/probablerobot.net/content/post/creating-bundles-with-webpack.md

   - javascript
   - tools
 ---
-webpack is a bundler so it is good at bundling things.
-Out of the box it only understands JavaScript's `import` and `require` statements and because of that can only bundle JavaScript.
+webpack is a bundler, so it is good at bundling things.
+Out of the box it only understands JavaScript's `import` and `require` statements and because of that can just bundle JavaScript.
 If you give it an entry point[^1], it will start trawling through your code and bundle everything finds at `import` and `require` statements into one bundle[^2].